This post was most recently updated on January 30th, 2023

 - Seals from water damage and staining.

-Wet Look Stamped Concrete Sealer
+Wet Look Stamped Concrete Sealer?

 “Wet look” sometimes gets confused with “gloss”.
 Using a sealer that will leave a “wet look” means you are darkening the surface similar to as if it was wet with water.
 These sealers may or may not contain a shine level of some sort.
 Wet look sealers will also protect from UV fading and color loss.

-Gloss Stamped Concrete Sealers
+Gloss Stamped Concrete Sealers?

 Gloss sealers will add a shine to the surface ranging from matte to high gloss.
 In most scenarios, you will also darken the concrete with a wet look.
 These sealers may be prone to being slippery when wet if over-applied.

-Pitting/Cracking Stamped Concrete
+Preventing Pitting/Cracking Stamped Concrete?

-One reason to seal Stamped Concrete is to protect from pitting and cracking of the surface.
+One reason to seal Stamped Concrete is to protect it from pitting and cracking of the surface.
 This is especially important for cold weather areas where deicing salts are used, resulting in erosion of the surface by pitting or the freeze/thaw cycle can create permanent cracks if the stamped concrete is not sealed.

 Top-Rated Stamped Concrete Sealers